RightDataUSA

 The 40 most competitive districts are mostly in states which are toss-ups at the presidential level (AZ, MI, NC, NV, PA, WI) or ones which the bumbling Word Salad Queen is guaranteed to win (CA, CO, NE*, NJ, NM, NY, OR, VA, WA).

 Only six of the 40 battleground districts lie in states that Trump should win (AK, IA, ME*, MT, TX).
-Eleven lie in the swing states and 23 are in states which Trump's probability of victory ranges from "very unlikely" to "utterly impossible".
+Eleven lie in the swing states and 23 are in states where Trump's probability of victory ranges from "very unlikely" to "utterly impossible".
 If there is any presidential coattail effect in that latter group, it is hardly going to be beneficial for GOP House candidates.

 [* ME-2 and NE-2 are in states which split electoral votes.
 Trump is likely to win ME-2 and lose NE-2, replicating the 2020 outcome in those two districts.]